achung89/react-futures/README.md

 ###### ARGUMENTS

-...argumentsOfPromiseReturningFunction (...any[]): arguments of the promiseReturningFunction that is passed into `createObjectType`
+...argumentsOfPromiseReturningFunction (...any[]): arguments of the promiseReturningFunction that is passed into `objectType`

 ###### RETURNS